 Activates the Color Picker (the bar just below the display mode pulldown menu), so the user can choose an appropriate color to contrast from the general hue of the picture.
-To open the color picker, click on the bar, or press <ENTER>.

 The Full Range checkbox may be checked (use Full video range) or unchecked (use the standard SMPTE range).
 Full Range lets you adjust how the signal is processed to the display and does not affect any of the graticules.